Design of magnonic waveguides using surface anisotropy-induced Bragg mirrors

-where $S=43 a t$ is the cross-section area of the ferromagnetic layer.
-The number of points in the $y$-direction (across the thickness) is $n=36$, while the number of points in the $x$-direction, (along the layer) is $m=4300$.
-The $\widetilde{\rm IPR}$ varies from $1/(m n)$ for the case of uniform distribution to a value of 1 for complete localization at one point only.
+with $S=43at$ - cross-section area of the ferromagnetic layer, $n=36$ - points across the thickness, $m=4300$ - points along the layer. $\widetilde{\rm IPR}$ ranges from $1/(mn)$ (uniform distribution) to 1 (point localization).

-Fig.~\ref{fgr:SW_velocity} shows the dependence of $\widetilde{\rm IPR}$ on the wave vector $k_z$ for successive waveguide modes.
-Note that the $\widetilde{\rm IPR}$ values are largest for modes 1–3, which is clearly reflected in the mode profiles shown in Fig.~\ref{fgr:profiles}.
-These modes have frequencies below the FMR frequency of the pristine ferromagnetic layer.
-This implies that the spin wave must tunnel (rather than oscillate in space) in the regions of the Bragg mirror where surface anisotropy has not been applied, explaining the faster spatial decay rate inside the whole Bragg mirrors: $\pm e^{\mp\Im(k_x) x}$.
-This faster decay rate corresponds to wider frequency gaps, where $\Im(k_x)$ reaches larger values.
+Fig.~\ref{fgr:IPR} shows the dependence of $\widetilde{\rm IPR}$ on the wave vector $k_z$ for successive waveguide modes.
+The values are highest for modes 1–3 (brownish and reddish lines), as reflected in the mode profiles in Fig.~\ref{fgr:profiles}.
+These modes have frequencies below the FMR frequency of the uniform ferromagnetic layer, meaning the spin wave must tunnel through regions of the Bragg mirror without surface anisotropy.
+This results in faster spatial decay across the mirrors: $\pm e^{\mp\Im(k_x) x}$.
+Such decay corresponds to wider frequency gaps, where $\Im(k_x)$ is larger.

-Waveguide modes of higher frequencies (e.g., modes No.~4–6) can only be localized using Bragg mirrors.
-For some modes, such as No.~4 and No.~5, the localization strength changes noticeably with the wave vector $k_z$.
-This can be analyzed by examining the frequency changes of these modes with $k_z$ in Fig.~\ref{fgr:dispersion_relation}.
-As $k_z$ increases, mode No.~4 moves away from the gap edge, while mode No.~5 moves closer to the gap edge.
-It is known\cite{Kohn_1959} that both factors—proximity of the frequency to the center of the gap and increased gap width—enhance the localization strength of defect modes in periodic structures, as determined by the imaginary component of the wave vector ($\Im(k_x)$).
-The changes in localization strength with $k_z$ are clearly visible in the profiles of modes No.~4 and No.~5—see Fig.~\ref{fgr:profiles}, with the green and purple lines corresponding to different $k_z$ values.
+Higher-frequency modes (e.g., Nos.~4–6 -- yellowish and pink lines) can only be localized by Bragg mirrors.
+For modes like No.~4 and No.~5, localization strength varies with $k_z$.
+This is seen in the frequency shifts of these modes in Fig.~\ref{fgr:dispersion_relation}(b).
+As $k_z$ increases, mode No.~4 moves away from the gap edge, while No.~5 approaches it.
+Both a mode’s proximity to the gap center and the gap’s width are known \cite{Kohn_1959} to enhance localization in periodic structures via increased $\Im(k_x)$.
+These effects are visible in the profiles of modes No.~4 and No.~5 in Fig.~\ref{fgr:profiles} (green and blue lines correspond to different $k_z$ values).